 Brown Rats

-They are the largest species of rats in the UK with sturdy bodies, sometimes weighing over half a kilo and measuring 23cm (without the tail).
-They like to live in places that provide food, shelter and water such as sewers, gardens and houses.
-Brown rats are skilled climbers and swimmers, and are not averse to crawling through sewers to get to your house.
+They are the largest species of rats in the UK with sturdy bodies, sometimes weighing over half a kilo and measuring 20-25cm (without the tail).
+They largely live outdoors but like to exploit places that provide food, shelter and water such as sewers, gardens and houses.
+Brown rats are skilled climbers and swimmers and gain access through gaps in walls and drainage defects.
+They are not averse to crawling through sewers to get to your house.

 Black Rats